What is a Gun Trust and why should you have one?

 If you’re gun owner, you’ve likely heard the term “gun trust,” but you may not understand what a gun trust is, how it works or how it can be of use in an estate plan.

-A gun trust is the generic that can describe many types of revocable or irrevocable management trusts that are created to take title to firearms.
+A gun trust is a generic term that can describe many types of revocable or irrevocable trusts that hold title to firearms.
 Revocable trusts are more common and often preferred, as they can be amended and changed during the lifetime of the grantor.

 Although any legally owned weapon can be placed into a gun trust, these trusts have historically been used for weapons that are classified under the National Firearms Act (NFA) Title II of the Gun Control Act of 1968.
 Examples of Title II weapons include a fully automatic machine gun, a short-barreled shotgun or a suppressor, sometimes called a “silencer.”
-The latter is a common piece of equipment that is purchased and owned by a gun trust.
 The trust is actually the owner of the firearm or suppressor.
-While this has often been the initial intention for many gun trusts, there are many reasons why a gun trust may be advisable even if you do not own any NFA firearms.
+In the past, using a trust to purchase Type II firearms could simplify the purchasing process, however, these regulations have changed in recent years.
+The gun trust has fallen out of favor with many gun owners, but there is still many other purposes for a gun trust.

 Gun Trusts Provide Legal Protections to You and Your Heirs